-Best understimate cubic fitting
+Best underestimate cubic fitting

 I was recently confronted with a problem: Given some curve or collection of data points, determine the polynomial that fits closest to the data but lies completely below it.